andrec123/blue-team-case-studies/incident-reports/thm-001/README.md

 - Then a zip file was created named *exfiltr8me.zip* within *C:\Users\michael.ascot\Downloads\exfiltration\*
 - 2:04:44 PM EST, on Splunk, we see the threat actor create a Powershell script where they are reading the bytes of their zipped file (which contains all the financial records extracted from the Z: drive), and encoding that data in base64, and then splitting all that encoded data into an array of 30 indices, or items.
 	- ![alt text](https://github.com/andrec123/blue-team-case-studies/blob/main/incident-reports/thm-001/dataExfiltrationPowershellScript.png)
-	- Then the script is iterating through each item, and performing an `nslookup` to that suspicious looking domain name, appending the base64 data in front of it.
+	- The script then iterates through each item, and performs an `nslookup` to that suspicious looking domain name, appending the base64 data in front of it.
 ### DNS-Based Data exfiltration
-- At 02:04 PM EST, a high number of high severity alerts started generating within the alert queue about a suspicious process detected in the environment.
+- At 02:04 PM EST, a high number of high severity alerts begin to generate within the alert queue about a suspicious process being detected within the environment.
 	- Looking at Splunk within this time frame, we see the threat actor running their script, sending DNS queries to their server *haz4rdw4re.io*, from the infected device
 	- ![alt text](https://github.com/andrec123/blue-team-case-studies/blob/main/incident-reports/thm-001/encodedExfilEvidence.png)